-Throughout my career as a founder turned product lead, and later a consultant with projects that ranged from aluminum manufacturing in Alabama to launching a dairy brand in Brazil, I’ve been compelled by people’s stories.
-The night before taking my GMAT (2018), Vivjan DMed me and asked if I wanted to forgo business school and join Hyperplane (Hyperplane: Chapter 2).
+Throughout my career as a founder turned product lead, and later a consultant with projects that ranged from aluminum manufacturing in Alabama to launching a dairy brand in Brazil, I’ve been compelled by people’s stories and how those stories infuse the best businesses.
+The night before the GMAT (2018), I decided to forgo business school and join Hyperplane.

 Shadow of the Wind by Carlos Ruiz Zafon